SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

 V7.14.1 Fixed a crash in reading media control reported through ERA.
 Apparently, not all car have "media_info" available all the time.
 So need to accomodate for that.
+- Made some changes to the function receiving the vehicle data to harden it against bad data and added a timeout in case we never receive our request data back.

 V7.14.0 Added the following
 - Media controls through new Menu option 25.
 Usefull when the phone is in the car and you're not :-)